malwoodd/rupaul-winner-predictions/README.md

 <img src="https://media.giphy.com/media/fQMzQ63o6CA77sSVet/giphy.gif" width="450"/>
 </p>

-I know this file is ridled with RuPaul phrases so if you have any questions, please feel free to ask!
+I know this file is ridled with drag jargon so if you have any questions, please feel free to ask!
 I tried to keep it pretty easy to follow along, but I also wanted to ensure I had ✨ fun ✨ and stayed true to myself.
 If you've made it this far, thank you.
 If you have any feedback, or just want to ki ki, please reach out!